-TITLE Assistant Director of Campus Recreation - Aquatics
+TITLE Assistant Director of Campus Recreation-Aquatics and Risk Management

 CLASSIFICATION NUMBER 1935

-The Assistant Director of Campus Recreation-Aquatics is responsible for management and programming associated with the Foster Recreation Center (FRC) Aquatic Center with an emphasis on providing a safe, well-maintained, and adequately staffed environment and a comprehensive aquatic program that enhances the mission of the University.
-The Assistant Director of Campus Recreation-Aquatics hires, trains, supervises, and evaluates student aquatic staff.
-The Assistant Director of Campus Recreation-Aquatics assists with long-range planning and assessment, budget development, procurement for the Aquatics Center, risk management, aquatic operations training, and maintenance of accurate records.
+The Assistant Director of Campus Recreation-Aquatics and Risk Management is responsible for the programming and management associated with Foster Recreation Center (FRC) and the Aquatic Center.
+The Assistant Director of Campus Recreation-Aquatics and Risk Management assures the provision of a safe, well-maintained, and adequately staffed environment with comprehensive aquatic programs that enhance the mission of the University.
+The Assistant Director of Campus Recreation-Aquatics and Risk Management hires, trains, supervises, and evaluates student aquatic staff.
+The Assistant Director of Campus Recreation-Aquatics and Risk Management trains and evaluates professional and student facility and program staff by conducting routine trainings and safety audits.
+The Assistant Director of Campus Recreation-Aquatics and Risk Management assists with long-range planning and assessment, budget development, goal development, and procurement for the Aquatics Center, facility risk management, aquatic operations training, and maintenance of accurate records.

 MINIMUM ACCEPTABLE QUALIFICATIONS